dannyvassallo/radiodisneyappCMS/README.md

 # Radio Disney App CMS

-A backend for RD to upload their rules docs... so that I don't have to.
+A backend for RD to upload their rules docs.

 #### Figaro
 In the terminal: